NicoRouger/ArduStick/README.md

 # Step 2: Solderless breadboarding
 Assemble Flash, Screen (see issues/problems), and Itsy bitsy.

-Only one or two pushbutton is necessary at this stage to due some testing.
+Only one or two pushbutton is necessary at this stage to do some testing.

 # Step 3: Flash games
 Make an image of the games: can be available at https://www.bloggingadeadhorse.com/cart/Cart.html

-Burn using python GUI from [@MrBlinky](https://github.com/MrBlinky) - many thanks for such amazing tools! https://github.com/MrBlinky/Arduboy-Python-Utilities
+Flash the game cart using python GUI from [@MrBlinky](https://github.com/MrBlinky) - many thanks for such amazing tools! https://github.com/MrBlinky/Arduboy-Python-Utilities

+If SSD1309, consider using the "apply SSD1309 patch"

 # Step 4: Check (and first fun!)
 Play!